 Causes: Listed below are a few common causes and risk factors of Pediatric Thighbone Fracture:

-- Trauma: A vehicle accident involving injury to the thighbone may lead to
+Trauma: A vehicle accident involving injury to the thighbone may lead to this condition.

-- Child abuse: Pediatric thighbone fracture may also be a consequence of
+Child abuse: Pediatric thighbone fracture may also be a consequence of child abuse.

 Symptoms: Some of the common early and late symptoms of Pediatric Thighbone Fracture include: